Application of blockchain for secure data transmission in distributed state estimation: Appendix

 \section{Appendix}

-Power system equations Measurement units that have been considered in this study are composed of voltage measurement, real power injection, reactive power injection, real power flow, reactive power flow.
+Measurement units that have been considered in this study are composed of voltage measurement, real power injection, reactive power injection, real power flow, reactive power flow.
 In this section physical equations governing the power system are provided.